 24/7 Security Services: Chase will monitor your account activity 24/7 for fraudulent card activity with its Patented Fraud Protection service.

-Those who will be using this card for a balance transfers to pay down a balance, then yes, you should apply for the Chase Slate® to get 15 months on balance transfers with $0 balance transfer fee.
+Those who will be using this card for a balance transfers to pay down a balance, then yes, you should apply for the Chase Slate® to get 15 months on balance transfers with introductory $0 balance transfer fee.
 This is the only nationally advertised deal with no transfer fee so make sure you initiate that balance transfer within the first 60 days.
 This is an excellent opportunity to have all your money applied directly into cutting down your principal instead of having it go towards interest and/or fees.

-However, don’t use this as an excuse to fund any crazy shopping sprees, but instead use this Chase Slate® 0% APR 15 months balance transfer with no fee to pay down any balances or large purchases.
+However, don’t use this as an excuse to fund any crazy shopping sprees, but instead use this Chase Slate® introductory 0% APR 15 months balance transfer with no fee to pay down any balances or large purchases.